 Over the years we have donated to various projects and it is hoped that we will be able to continue to do this.
-Since the inauguration of the Society, there have been many members without whose time and work the Society would not have remained in existence and become the largest Society in Essex with currently over 1,700 members.
+Since the inauguration of the Society, there have been many members without whose time and work the Society would not have remained in existence and become the largest Society in Essex.

 Members Surname Interests

 All members are able to update and advertise their own surname interests on line.

 See details of each parish and its geographical location.
 Also see details for each church in the parish and the number of records held.